 Is there a moment when a player becomes a star?
 Is there one defining play?
 How about one defining quarter?
-If any of these arbitrary things can make a player into a star, I think we may have just
+If any of these arbitrary things can make a player into a star, I think we may have just witnessed a transformation.

 This game was not only about Andre Iguodala, but I'm going to spend a fair amount of time talking about him, so bear with me.
 Let's break down Andre Iguodala's fourth quarter: